 this corrupt world . . . blossom covered “spring equinox is here!” the warbler boasts 此やうな末世を桜だらけ哉 [Issa] kono yōna / masse wo sakura / darake kana [idb; udg] this-type / corrupt-world < cherry-blossom / covered . . . 今やひがんとほこる鶯 [Bunko] ima ya higan to / hokoru uguisu [udg] here ! spring-equinox “” / boasts <warbler

 After the death of his wife Kiku in 1823, Issa again spent time “visiting his students in northern Shinano.
-Composing poetry with them was his usual way of overcoming loneliness,” (udg, p148) and he busied himself writing kasen, 5 of which have been preserved, including a collaboration with Bunko, for which Bunko wrote the hokku, and Issa the wakiku;
+Composing poetry with them was his usual way of overcoming loneliness,” (udg, p148) and he busied himself writing kasen, 5 of which have been preserved, including another collaboration with Bunko, for which Bunko wrote the hokku, and Issa the wakiku;

 except the moon nobody visits . . . this hut dew on the west hills dew on the north hills 月の外人もさし来ぬいほり哉 [Bunko] tsuki no hoka / hito mo sashi konu / iori kana [nht; udg] moon 's <nothing-but / people too ! come-not / hut . . . 露のにし山露の北山 [Issa] tsuyu no nishiyama / tsuyu no kitayama [nht; udg] dew 's western-hills / dew 's northern-hills